 Young people: Aged 18-30 from an EU Member State.
 They must be registered on the portal to take part in occupational projects.

 Who can apply: any organisation holding the Quality Label for the occupational strand

-How to apply: complete the ESC21 Traineeship and Job online form available on the 'Open Calls' tab
+How to apply: the ESC21 Traineeship and Job web form will be available on the 'Open Calls' tab